Skip to content

 What is the treatment for a painful ingrown toenail?

-• Soak your foot daily in warm water.
+• Soak your foot daily in warm water each day.

 • Apply antibiotic ointment to the site at least twice a day.